cheetozard/Anti-goguardian-links/Rules.md

 3 Greifing, demoting and doing anything unsupportive of the cause is a reason for punishment ex: demoting, ban etc

-4 All supportive behavior relating to the cause will be rewarded
+4 All positive behavior relating to the cause will be rewarded

 5 As for payment: if you found the site being sold you will get an extra pay, if you got in trouble you get a temporary pay raise and if you have any other questions contact cheetozard through the [google sites](https://docs.google.com/forms/d/1SwpGPQM1-uYrWQv39pjeG1nQx6-gFARkMN4OOFPQklE/edit?eops=0).